abevoelker/blog/source/_posts/2012-07-09-final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born.md

 Some other features that would be nice to have, that I would work on:

 * Lots more tests!
-* Support more versions of OpenEdge (should just need to add support to [jdbc-openedge][9], unless JDBC driver has bugs to work around)
 * `:sequence` option for fields, like the [Oracle adapter][10] has.
   Would allow you to not have to manually provide a value for the field on record insertion if there is a sequence that can be used